Skip to main content

 • Vulnerabilities in *.bc.googleusercontent.com or *.appspot.com.
 These domains are used to host many of our applications that belong to Google Cloud Platform.
 The Vulnerability Reward Program does not authorize the testing of Google Cloud Platform.

 • Cross-site scripting vulnerabilities in "sandbox" domains.
-We have a number of domains that leverage the same-origin policy to safely isolate certain types of untrusted content; the most prominent example of this is *.googleusercontent.com.
-Unless an impact on sensitive user data can be demonstrated, we do not consider the ability to execute JavaScript in that domain to be a bug.
+We have a number of domains that leverage the same-origin policy to safely isolate certain types of untrusted content; the most prominent example is *.googleusercontent.com.
+Unless an impact on sensitive user data can be demonstrated, we do not consider the ability to execute JavaScript in that domain a bug.

 • URL redirection.
 We recognize that the address bar is the only reliable security indicator in modern browsers; consequently, we hold that the usability and security benefits of a small number of well-designed and closely monitored redirectors outweigh their true risks.